dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2101.md

 while coding.

-Don’t worry about missing a legitimate mistake.
+Don't worry about missing a legitimate mistake.
 Your code still turns red if you

 make a mistake, providing a visual indication that something is wrong.